oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 title: Object Calisthenics
 ---

 I was firstly introduced on **Object Calisthenics** in the CodeRetreat last year.
-I remember having mind blowing experience, then trying it, then failing, trying again, and the code produced was amazing.
+I remember having a mind blowing experience, then trying it, then failing, trying again, and the code produced was amazing.
 Since we are going to do an exercise using Object Calisthenics today in a Code Kata, I thought I could explain every of the rules with some actual examples.
 Some of the rules are really difficult to undestand in the beginning.
-For each of them, I'm going to put an example that breaks that particular rule, and then how to meet it.
+For each of them, I'm going to put an example that breaks that particular rule, and then try to fix it.
 Let's go.

 ## 1. Only One Level Of Indentation Per Method